zmcartor/homestead-guide/source/mining.rst

     make -DCMAKE_BUILD_TYPE=Debug -DETHASHCL=1 -DGUI=0
     gdb --args ethminer -G -M

-..  note:: hashrate info is not available in ``geth`` when GPU mining.
+..  note:: hashrate info is not available in ``gexp`` when GPU mining.

 Check your hashrate with ``ethminer``, ``miner.hashrate`` will always report 0.